On Existence of Truthful Fair Cake Cutting Mechanisms: Impossibility Result for Truthful Proportional Mechanism

 Secondly, agent $1$ cannot receive less than half of $X_2$.
 If agent $1$ receives less than half of $X_2$ by a length of $x$, agent $1$ needs to receive more than half of $X_1$ by a length of at least $2x$ to guarantee proportionality.
 This will make the total length received by agent $1$ more than $0.5$.

 Thirdly, agent $1$ cannot receive more than half of $X_2$.
-If agent $1$ receives more than half of $X_2$, agent $2$, having significantly less value on $X_1$, will have to receive a length on $X_1$ that is significantly longer than half of $X_1$.
+Otherwise, we consider two cases.
+If agent $1$ receives a length of at least $3/8$ on $X_2$ (so that proportionality is already guaranteed for agent $1$), it is easy to see that proportionality cannot be guaranteed for agent $2$.
+If agent $1$ receives a length between $1/4$ and $3/8$ on $X_2$, agent $2$, having significantly less value on $X_1$, will have to receive a length on $X_1$ that is significantly longer than half of $X_1$.
 This will destroy the proportionality of agent $1$ for that agent $2$ has already taken too much.

-Finally, having shown that agent $1$ must receive exactly half of $X_2$, the proportionality of agent $1$ and the proven fact that agent $1$'s received total length is at most $0.5$ imply that agent $1$ has to receive exactly half of $X_1$. \begin{proof}[Proof of Proposition~\ref{prop:ins3}] Firstly, we must have $|\M_1(F^3)|\leq\frac12$.
-Suppose this is not the case: $|\M_1(F^3)|>\frac12$.
+Finally, having shown that agent $1$ must receive exactly half of $X_2$, the proportionality of agent $1$ and the proven fact that agent $1$'s received total length is at most $0.5$ imply that agent $1$ has to receive exactly half of $X_1$. \begin{proof}[Proof of Proposition~\ref{prop:ins3}] Firstly, we must have $|\M_1(F^{(3)})|\leq\frac12$.
+Suppose this is not the case: $|\M_1(F^{(3)})|>\frac12$.
 We show that $\M$ cannot be truthful.
 Consider Instance~\ref{ins2} where agent $1$'s value density function is uniform.
-In Instance~\ref{ins2}, if agent $1$ misreports his/her value density function to $f_1^3$, the mechanism $\M$ will see an input that is exactly the same as $F^3$ (notice $f_2^2=f_2^3$), and agent $1$ will receive a subset with length strictly more than $\frac12$.
+In Instance~\ref{ins2}, if agent $1$ misreports his/her value density function to $f_1^{(3)}$, the mechanism $\M$ will see an input that is exactly the same as $F^{(3)}$ (notice $f_2^{(2)}=f_2^{(3)}$), and agent $1$ will receive a subset with length strictly more than $\frac12$.
 However, we have seen in Proposition~\ref{prop:ins2} that agent $1$ will receive a subset with length exactly $\frac12$ if (s)he reports truthfully.
 Since agent $1$'s true valuation is uniform, agent $1$ will benefit from this misreporting.

-Let $|\M_1(F^3)\cap X_2|=\frac14+x$ where $x\in[-\frac14,\frac14]$.
+Let $|\M_1(F^{(3)})\cap X_2|=\frac14+x$ where $x\in[-\frac14,\frac14]$.
 We aim to show that $x=0$.
-Agent $1$'s total utility on $[0,1]$ is $\int_0^1f_1^3(x)dx=\frac34$.
+Agent $1$'s total utility on $[0,1]$ is $\int_0^1f_1^{(3)}(x)dx=\frac34$.
 To guarantee proportionality, we must have

-By rearranging (\ref{eqn:prop:ins3}), we have $|\M_1(F^3)\cap X_1|\geq\frac14-2x$.
-The total length agent $1$ receives is then $|\M_1(F^3)|=|\M_1(F^3)\cap X_1|+|\M_1(F^3)\cap X_2|\geq \frac12-x$.
-Since we have seen $|\M_1(F^3)|\leq\frac12$ at the beginning, we have $x\geq0$.
+By rearranging (\ref{eqn:prop:ins3}), we have $|\M_1(F^{(3)})\cap X_1|\geq\frac14-2x$.
+The total length agent $1$ receives is then $|\M_1(F^{(3)})|=|\M_1(F^{(3)})\cap X_1|+|\M_1(F^{(3)})\cap X_2|\geq \frac12-x$.
+Since we have seen $|\M_1(F^{(3)})|\leq\frac12$ at the beginning, we have $x\geq0$.